cryptojoks/antofy-docs/docs/tokenomics.md

 Even Bitcoin, having most of its coins already created and its issuance significantly reduced relative to the initial stage of blockchain development, has this problem.
 There is still debate in the community about what will happen when its emission drops even further or stops entirely - whether the pure fees will be sufficient to motivate node owners.

-{% hint style="info" %}
-At some point, the following chain of events may occur.
+*At some point, the following chain of events may occur.
 Bitcoin issuance during the halving will drop so much that it will become unprofitable to mine in the face of such competition.
 The number of miners will begin to decrease, and Bitcoin's hashrate will start dropping.
 This will make users nervous about blockchain security, and they will begin withdrawing money from Bitcoin.
-The price of Bitcoin will drop, making mining even more unprofitable.
+The price of Bitcoin will drop, making mining even more unprofitable.*
-{% endhint %}

 Within standard single-coin tokenomics, it is impossible to balance the user costs with the node owners' revenues because of the real-world coin price volatility.
 But this balance is crucial for customer availability if blockchain provides unique functionality.